craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 > A *NAME* artifact has this effect...

 ###### Meaty Wing
 > 'A triangular chunk of blood red stone.
-The ridges throughout look like the bones or feathers of an avian.
+The ridges throughout look like the bones or feathers of an avian.'
 > *Meaty Wing* is a **uncommon** artifact, and incurs xdX (y) radiation.
 > A *NAME* artifact has this effect...

 ###### Flexing Growth
-> 'This is the physical description.'
+> 'A pale peach orb that seems to flex.'
 > *NAME* is a **CLASS** artifact, and incurs xdX (y) radiation.
 > A *NAME* artifact has this effect...